taocpp/PEGTL/doc/Actions-and-States.md

 By adding the base class `require_apply0` to the above specialisation, the compiler will be required to call `apply0`.
 If the states (in this example a `double`) don't match, an error message is given and the compilation fails.

-Note that deriving from `require_apply` or `require_apply0` increases the compile time as well as the instantiation depth.
+Note that deriving from `require_apply` or `require_apply0` is optional and is only meant to help troubleshooting problems.
-It should therefore be used only temporarily to hunt down bugs.
-Once the specialisation is working as intended, these base classes should be removed.

 ## States